-During the last two decades hedge fund industry has attracted a significant portion of the global investment capitals as it is indicated by the exceptional growth rate of the number of funds and the capital inflow allocates in the different hedge fund strategies.
-The incorporation of alternative, non-traditional investment tools, the specific risk characteristics and the persistently superior 'absolute' returns have attracted investors' funds into hedge fund allocation.
-According to the Hedge Fund Research (HFR), an analytics and data-feed provide, in 1990 there were 530 hedge funds with approx. USD 50 mln. in assets under management.
-However, in the beginning of 2008, the exponential growth of the hedge fund industry shot these figures up to approximately 9,500 funds with more than USD 2 tln. in assets under management.
+The hedge fund industry has experienced exceptional growth rates in recent years.
+The incorporation of alternative, nontraditional investment tools, the specific risk characteristics and the persistently superior 'absolute' returns have attracted investors' funds into hedge fund allocation.
+According to Hedge Fund Research (HFR), in 1990 there were 530 hedge funds with approx. USD 50 mln. in assets under management.
+However, in 2007, the exponential growth of the hedge fund industry shot these figures up to approximately 8,000 funds with more than USD 1 tln. in assets under management.
 The performance of alternative hedge fund investment strategies against traditional asset allocation choices (stocks, bonds, currencies, mutual funds etc.) indicates both high annual returns and low volatilities.

 The environment of highly volatile capital markets, over the last years, has led private and institutional investors to seek alternative investment vehicles and diversify investment risks.
-At the same time, it has been argued that, since hedge funds implement market neutral strategies3, they are capable of producing attractive risk adjusted returns, independent of market trends, through fund protection in volatile and uncertain market times.
+At the same time, it has been argued that, since hedge funds implement market neutral strategies, they are capable of producing attractive risk adjusted returns, independent of market trends, through fund protection in volatile and uncertain market times.
 However, the attractive hedge fund risk-return characteristics against traditional investment alternatives are associated with a number of limitations.
 The complex and time-varying risk exposure of hedge fund strategies to different asset class factors induces substantial constraints in measuring their risk-return profile.
 Their flexibility in international investments in various asset classes facilitates the implementation of profitable but complicated strategies.
 Contrary to a typical buy-and-hold strategy of mutual funds, hedge fund managers design vehicles that take advantage of investment opportunities in illiquid securities, distressed firms, emerging markets, arbitrage, and mergers and acquisitions, inter alia.
 It has been argued that the abnormal returns of hedge funds are associated to a liquidity risk premium and a lockup period in their investments; hedge funds with a lockup provision attain annual returns that are about 4% higher relative to funds with no-lockup period (Aragon, 2007).
-Recent studies have indicated to the option-like payoff feature of hedge funds relative to underlying asset returns (Fung and Hsieh, 2001, 2002; Mitchell and Pulyino, 2001; Agarwal and Naik, 2004).
+Recent studies have indicated to the option-like payoff feature of hedge funds relative to underlying asset returns (Fung and Hsieh, 2001, 2002; Mitchell and Pulvino, 2001; Agarwal and Naik, 2004).